Geometric pressure for multimodal maps of the interval: Non-uniformly hyperbolic interval maps

 \begin{rema} Notice that the equivalence of UHP and UHPR has a direct proof omitting the part of Theorem C that EC2*($z_0)$ implies ExpShrink.
 (The implication UHPR implies UHP is a special case of the above Corollary.)

 Indeed.
-Suppose there exists a indifferent periodic point $p\in K$.
-Then it is repelling from one side.
+Suppose there exists a periodic point $p\in K$ that is not hyperbolic repelling.
+Then it is (one-sided) repelling by Remark~\ref{finite indifferent}.
 Take $z_0\in K$ safe hyperbolic.
 It has a backward trajectory $x_j\in f^{-j}(x_0)$ converging to $O(p)$ (from the repelling side).
 Fix $n$ and find a periodic point $q\in K$ most of whose trajectory "shadows" $x_j: j=0,...,n$, as in Lemma~\ref{Phyp} (or in Proof of Theorem C, the part UHPR implies EC2$(z_0)$), with $\chi(q)>0$ arbitrarily close to 0, that contradicts UHPR. \end{rema}

 \